Pediatric Eye Exam In New Braunfels, TX

 Why a Great Experience is Essential for Your Child's Eye Exam

 When choosing an eye doctor for your child, it is imperative to find a qualified professional who knows how to treat kids.
 Regular pediatric eye exams are important, and unless your child has a pleasant and fun eye exam, he or she will refuse to return next year.
-A positive eye care experience at TSO Veramendi goes far towards promoting healthy eyes and clear vision in your child’s future!
+A positive eye care experience at Texas State Optical Veramendi goes far towards promoting healthy eyes and clear vision in your child’s future!

 - Thursday: 8:00 AM - 6:00 PM